wet-boew/wet-boew-documentation/research/1-datalist-JSON-suggestion.md

 * Follow design pattern of a datalist for accessiblity.
 * Have uniform and consistant behavior from various browser.
 Like IE11, Chrome, Firefox, Edge
 * Support grouping of items, like ```<optgroup>``` do for ```<select>```
-* Be able to configure how the filtering is applied: startWith, word, any
+* Be able to configure where the filtering is applied: startWith, word, any
+* Be able to configure how the filtering is applied: Exact Match, SoundEx, Levenshtein distance.
 * Be able to highlight the typed character found within the displayed result.
 Like putting it in bold so the user can easilly make the liaison between the typed character and the suggested results.
 * Having a persistant results, like an "others" options.